Azure/azure-cosmos-client-engine/README.md

 > [!NOTE]
 > For now, the Python module we create is named `azure_cosmoscx`.
-At some point before release, we may rearrange this so that we create a module named `azure.cosmos.client_engine` instead.
+> At some point before release, we may rearrange this so that we create a module named `azure.cosmos.client_engine` instead.
-However, this requires changes to the `azure.cosmos` package (to support being a namespace module), which is in the Azure SDK for Python repository.
+> However, this requires changes to the `azure.cosmos` package (to support being a namespace module), which is in the Azure SDK for Python repository.

-**After** running `build-driver`, you can test the Python bindings by running `python -m pytest ./python`.
-If you haven't run `build-driver` yet, the Python tests will fail to compile with an error like this, indicating the Python venv isn't properly set up:
+**After** running `make driver`, you can test the Python bindings by running `make test_python` If you haven't run `make driver` yet, the Python tests will fail to compile with an error like this, indicating the Python venv isn't properly set up:

 ```
 ImportError while importing test module '/home/ashleyst/code/Azure/azure-cosmos-client-engine/python/test/test_engine_version.py'.